Amazon’s surging revenue growth shows signs of slowing

 The advertising business posted $3.4 billion in revenue, nearly double from a year earlier.

-Amazon Web Services-- which provides cloud-computing services to Netflix, Samsung and NASA -- continues to be another big revenue booster, with the segment posting 45 percent growth.
+Amazon Web Services-- which provides cloud-computing services to Netflix, Samsung and NASA, among many others -- continued to be another big revenue booster, with the segment posting 45 percent growth.

 Discuss: Amazon’s surging revenue growth shows signs of slowing